PROTTASAKARIM/sazim-client/README.md

 # Getting Started with Create React App
 Part 1:
-* i have implemented the both login an registration with the help of firebase.
+* I have implemented the both login an registration with the help of firebase.

 Part 2:
 * I have done CRUD operations in products.
-* I had not implemented selecting multiple catagories
+* I had not implemented selecting multiple categories

 Part 3
 * All the products created by all user is done